-The purpose of this Policy is to set out clear policy and guidelines regarding travel and accommodation for the Climate Centre.
 The objective of this Travel policy is to ensure the mindful and ethical use of Climate Centre resources.
 It has been produced to achieve the appropriate balance between the following aims:

 - To ensure we support our Team Members to perform at their best whether they are incurring expenses in support of, or travelling on business for, the Climate Centre. - To mitigate the impact of travel on our Team Members; as well as the climate, where possible. - To ensure that all expenses claimed are appropriate to the sectors in which we work and in compliance with donor requirements.